KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 Salary - Your chosen Megacorp gives you a salary depending on your level, rank, and respect within the game.
 Trading - You can trade inventory on the trade hub in exchange for Time Credits.
 What are ranks in the game?
 Ranks are awarded based on the top percentile of players in the region.
-Your Rank correlates to the ‘Respect’ you hold in the community.
+Your Rank correlates to the â€˜Respectâ€™ you hold in the community.
 For any region, the total number of ranks would be limited to 8, which implies that all new players start at rank 8 and can be at a maximum of rank 1 at the most at any given time.
 The rankings are calculated on a weekly basis against the average of the respect held by the user that week.
 What is 'Respect' in Delta T?
 Respect is dependent on actions, which create a positive or a negative impact for the Megacorp.You can earn respect by Contributing energy or TC towards upgrading cores and/or bases